smallfatcat/stick-figure-animator/README.md

-Simple animation tool developed using Goggle AI Studio
+Simple animation tool developed using Google AI Studio

 # Run and deploy your AI Studio app